Ramlila: Shri Sitaram Dharmmandal, Saraiharkhu Jaunpur

 Saraiharkhu is a village situated in Jaunpur, Uttar Pradesh in India on the Janpur – Lucknow road, about 18 km (11 mi) from the city of Jaunpur.
 Ramleela here started in 1932 during British time and from then its played every year continuously with the grace of God during Dussera and celebrated Silver, Golden and Diamond jubilee.

-The main aim of this organization is to distribute bhakti and to teach rules and regulations of God Ram Chandra by organizing Ramleela during Dussehra.
+The main aim of this organization is to distribute bhakti and to teach rules and regulations of God Ramachandra by organizing Ramleela during Dussehra.
 This organization is very old and famous, large numbers of audiences come here every year during the period.
 Ramleela is enacted for five days and on the sixth day, a large fair is organised in the village named "Vijyadashmi".
 The important thing about this organization is that it started with only Kayastha family members of the village as members and now this organization has more than 100 members working in different parts of the country and abroad and in important fields.
 Every year not only members but also audiences with family come for six days, leaving their important work.
 This shows that how unity and love between the peoples of this village is an example to be followed.
 Many great personalities also go to see Ramleela.

 Geographic spread

 Over the centuries, Ramlila has evolved into a highly venerated art form and has travelled to far corners of the globe, through Indian diaspora, not as acts of "cultural recovery", rather as fresh expressions of persistent faith.
 Today, Ramlila is staged in most countries with immigrant Hindu populations from the Indian subcontinent, including that from India, Nepal and Pakistan.
-Outside the Indian subcontinent, this includes Fiji, Mauritius, South Africa, Canada, Guyana, Suriname, Trinidad and Tobago, the United Kingdom, The Netherlands, the United States, Australia, and New Zealand.
+Outside the Indian subcontinent, this includes Fiji, Mauritius, South Africa, Canada, Guyana, Suriname, Trinidad and Tobago, the Gulf countries, the United Kingdom, The Netherlands, the United States, Australia, and New Zealand.
 Some Asian cultures have similar drama traditions based on the Ramayana, for instance, the Phra Lak Phra Lam (Lak and Lam are the Laotian names for Lakshman and Ram, respectively) folkplay of Laos and northeastern Thailand.

 The Rama story is also enacted in another popular art form as a nighttime fire shadow or day time puppet show.
 This is known as Tolapavakuthu in Kerala, Ravana chaya in Odisha, Nang sbek thom in Cambodia, Nang yai in Thailand and Wayang purwa in Indonesia.